chieyine/internetscribe/content/blog/how-to-transcribe-audio-without-subscription.md

 ---
-title: "How to Transcribe Audio Without a Subscription"
+title: "How to Transcribe Audio Without a Subscription (The Anti-SaaS Guide)"
-description: "Subscriptions are the worst.
-You sign up for one month, forget to cancel, and lose $100.
-Here is how to transcribe audio without ever giving anyone your credit card."
+description: "Subscriptions are a trap.
+Here is how to transcribe audio files without ever giving a company your credit card number."
 date: "2024-12-09"
 author: "InternetScribe Team"
 category: "Guides"